algolia/instantsearch/docs/docgen/src/advanced/vue-router-url-sync.md

 ## Keep Vue router in sync with Vue router

-Previous section helped us making sure that when a route changes, the search state is also updated.

-Here you will learn how to push new state to the router in order to keep URL's in sync with the current search state as users interact with it.
+The previous section made our search state aware of the route, here we will learn how to push new state to the router in order to keep URLs in sync with the current search state as users interact with it.

 In our `Search.vue` file, we [manually instantiated the search store](/getting-started/search-store.html#how-to-manually-create-a-search-store) and exposed it to our template by adding it to `data`.